Metaverse in spotlight at MWC tech fair even as doubts arise

 “That’s where we’ll see traction first because the barriers aren’t as high,” said Gartner’s Nguyen.
 For example, a worker could use augmented reality glasses to pull up diagnostics or an instruction manual.

-Spanish startup La Frontera uses the metaverse to provide virtual meetings with “realistic avatars,” Marta Ortiz de Lucas-Baquero, a business development executive, said as she guided me through the company’s metaverse.
+Spanish startup La Frontera uses the metaverse to provide virtual meetings with “realistic avatars,” Marta Ortiz, a business development executive, said as she guided me through the company’s metaverse.

 We arrived first on a beach, with boulders, palm trees and a light blue sea.
 Her avatar appeared, a head and shoulders with disembodied hands hovering in front of her chest.
 We entered a nearby conference room with a boardroom table, where I used handheld controllers to pick up 3D objects like a toy ray gun and a bottle of Champagne.